gravitational/teleport/rfd/0183-access-request-kube-resource-allow-list.md

       - kind: "namespace"
 ```

-The `deny` rule will reject any `namespace` request regardless of which search_as_roles is requested.
+The `deny` rule will reject ANY `namespace` request regardless of which search_as_roles is requested because deny rules are globally matched.

 ## Request Validation

-During the request creation flow is where we will validate/enforce the `allow.request.kubernetes_resources` field.

-1. Determine if requested Kubernetes resource `kind` is in the `allow.request.kubernetes_resources` list
-1. Allow creation if request kind is in allow list, otherwise reject creation with error message: `Not allowed to request Kubernetes resource kind "<KIND>".
-Allowed kinds: "<allow.request.kubernetes_resources>"`
+Validations for allow/deny `request.kubernetes_resources` fields will be placed:

+1. When a resource Access Request is being validated
+1. When populating the request roles automatically for a new resource access request
+    - Roles with no matching allow/deny fields will be pruned

 ## New proto fields

-Data structure that will hold different modes:
+Data structure that will hold a list of Kubernetes "kinds":

 ```proto
 message RequestKubernetesResource {